Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 <br><br>
 The functions will return a geodataframe that contains the original points/polygons of interest (PoI), as provided by the user, and the resulting values of the function involved.

 Examples will be provided below for both functions.
-Note that the streetview GVI function was based on research conducted by [Ilse A. Vázquez Sánchez](https://github.com/Spatial-Data-Science-and-GEO-AI-Lab/StreetView-NatureVisibility) whereas the viewshed GVI function was based on research conducted by [Jonny Huck & Labib Labib](https://github.com/jonnyhuck/green-visibility-index/tree/master).
+Note that the streetview GVI function was based on research conducted by [Ilse A. Vázquez Sánchez](https://github.com/Spatial-Data-Science-and-GEO-AI-Lab/StreetView-NatureVisibility) whereas the viewshed GVI function was based on research conducted by [Labib et al., (2021)](https://github.com/jonnyhuck/green-visibility-index/tree/master).

 ### **get_streetview_GVI**
 This function calculates the average Greenness Visibility Index for an area of interest based on streetview images which are retrieved through the [Mapillary API](https://www.mapillary.com/?locale=en_US).
 Users should provide PoIs in a vector file format, ideally with a projected Coordinate Reference System (CRS).